 Remitly is another online money transfer service that offers competitive exchange rates and practices transparency.
 For example, the rate you see when you start the transfer process is the rate you actually pay.

 Unlike Wise, Remitly does mark up the exchange rate by just below 1 percent to just below 3 percent.
-Considering that, when sending US$1,000 to Mexico using Remitly, you get MXN20,120 into you Mexican bank account.
+Considering that, when sending US$1,000 to Mexico using Remitly, you get MXN20,120 into your Mexican bank account.

 You may have noticed, though, that Remitly offers the lowest amount of MXN on the receiving end, so your best bet is to only use it if you can’t go with another option on this list.